SEPARATION AND RELEASE AGREEMENT BETWEEN

 3.2 Controlling Law.
 This Agreement is to be governed and controlled by the laws of the State of Oklahoma, without regard to its rules of conflicts of law, except to the extent preempted by federal law.
 Venue for any judicial, administrative, arbitration, mediation or other alternative dispute resolution proceeding will be Oklahoma City, Oklahoma.

 3.3 Succession and Assignment.
 This Agreement will inure to the benefit of and will be binding upon the Company, its successors and assigns.
-The obligations and duties of Employee herein will be personal and not assignable.
+The obligations and duties of Executive herein will be personal and not assignable.

 3.4 Notices.
-Any notice to be given under this Agreement must be in writing and will be deemed to have been given when delivered personally to the other party, or when mailed by Certified Mail, Return Receipt Requested, or telecopy, to the party to whom the notice is to be given.
+Any notice to be given under this Agreement must be in writing and will be deemed to have been given when delivered personally to the other party, or when mailed by Certified Mail, Return Receipt Requested, or telecopy, or by electronic mail, to the party to whom the notice is to be given.
 All notices will be deemed to have been given two (2) business days after they have been deposited as certified mail, return receipt requested, postage paid and properly addressed to the designated address of the party to receive the notices at the following addresses:

 If to the Company:

 Gulfport Energy Corporation